robotpony/w42/content/pages/working-with-me-bruce-alderson.md

 I code every day, not because I have to, but because I need to.
 It's how I think.
 Even in leadership roles, I'm writing code, reviewing PRs, testing, and debugging production issues[^4].
 The day I stop coding is the day I stop understanding the actual problems.

 [^3]: That advanced systems programming book was way over my head.
 Had better luck with assembly language, oddly enough, because memory management was explicit and visible.
 [^4]: I don't always write production code these days, but I do love pulling prototype data for proving ideas, understanding cohorts, and such.
 And yes, I still like reviewing PRs.
-It keeps my grounded.
+It keeps me grounded.

 ## The AI thing isn't really about AI